Pix3l-nomad-0/ZealyScrapping/browser-service/README.md

 ## Integration with Netlify

-Once deployed on Railway, update the Netlify function to call this service instead of trying to scrape directly.
+Once deployed on Railway, update the Netlify function to call this service instead of trying to scrape directly. # Trigger Railway redeploy